Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Results and Discussion

 \subsubsection{Partial Power Processing vs. Full Power Processing}

 A tradeoff between the expected battery power utilization and the normalized aggregate converter rating was investigated using Monte Carlo simulations.
-We compare LS-HiPPP with two current state of the art approaches for heterogeneous batteries in a 2-BESS: FPP and C-PPP.
+We compare LS\nobreakdash-HiPPP with two state-of-the-art approaches for heterogeneous batteries in a 2-BESS: FPP and C-PPP.